Home > Digital technologies > AI and big data > Web scraping: how to automatically retrieve data from the web

 For developers

 Developers are the masters of scraping.
-Thanks to programming languages associated with frameworks and libraries specialized in data extraction, they can create scrapers perfectly adapted to the targeted website and the data to be extracted.
-Efficiency, scalability and maintainability are their key words.
+Thanks to programming languages combined with frameworks and libraries specialising in data extraction, they can create scrapers that are perfectly adapted to the target website and the data to be extracted.
+Efficiency, scalability and maintainability are their watchwords.

-Which language to favor?
-If JavaScript (Node.js), Ruby, C, C++, R or PHP allow web scraping, Python has largely established itself its last years thanks to two tools, BeautifulSoup (a library) and Scrapy (a framework).
+What language should be used?
+If JavaScript (Node.js), Ruby, C, C++, R or PHP allow web scraping, Python has made a name for itself in recent years thanks to two tools, BeautifulSoup (a library) and Scrapy (a framework).

-Easy to learn, fast and portable (Linux, Windows, macOS and BSD), Python and its two complements will allow you to carry out any web scraping project.
+Easy to learn, fast and portable (Linux, Windows, macOS and BSD), Python and its two add-ons can be used for any web scraping project.

-Here is an example of a Python program that uses the BeautifulSoup library to retrieve all the prices of electric shavers on Amazon.fr pages.
+Here's an example of a Python program that uses the BeautifulSoup library to retrieve all the prices of electric shavers on the Amazon.co.uk website.

 web scraping with Python and beautifull Soup